In a move on individual reproductive rights that feels eerily similar to the plot of

 "NAPAWF will not stop fighting for our agency to make decisions about our lives, our families, and our communities.
 We demand that the courts do the right thing and listen to communities of color to stop this draconian law in its tracks."

-6. Planned Parenthood of New York City
+6 Planned Parenthood of New York City